Cub Scouts (The Scout Association): Staged Activity Badges

 Staged Activity Badges can be completed by any member of the movement between the age of 6 and 18.
 They are completed in different stages, so after completing each stage members are awarded the relevant badge and can advance to the next level while still in a younger section.
 Current Staged Activity badges that are available are Air Activities, Community Impact, Digital Citizen, Digital Maker, Emergency Aid, Hikes Away, Musician, Nautical Skills, Navigator, Nights Away, Paddle Sports, Sailing, Snowsports, Swimmer and Time on the Water.
-The number of stages in each badge varies but most have around five stages while the Nights Away, Hikes Away and Time on the Water stages have more which count the number of cumulative experiences in that area the young people have, with sixteen milestones for Nights Away ranging from 1 to 200 nights away from home and eight for Hikes away and Time on the Water.
+The number of stages in each badge varies but most have around five stages while the Nights Away, Hikes Away and Time on the Water stages reflect the number of cumulative experiences that the young people have undertaken in that area.
+There are sixteen milestones for Nights Away, ranging from 1 to 200 nights away from home, and eight (ranging from 1 to 50) for Hikes Away and Time on the Water.
 The badge's design is a circular blue badge with a purple border, a design adopted in 2002 and with a slight darkening of the blue colour from 2018.